How to Create a Free Website: Tutorial 101

 How do I Get a Decent Host and Domain Name?

 Ensure you only deal with established, reputable organizations.
 For instance, Bluehost is a reliable domain registrar and web host.
 Their basic plan includes a domain name and hosting plan for about $3/month.
 Be sure to have a look at other hosts to contrast prices.
-Whatever host you end up going with, it should have the resources you’ll need for optimal performance of your WordPress website.
+Whatever host you end up going with, it should have the resources you’ll need for the optimal performance of your WordPress website.

 A customized email address (one containing the name of your website after the @ symbol) is worthwhile to have for professionalism.
 You can keep using your existing email, but for business purposes, you’ll have more credibility when your email is an extension of your domain.